Akash-Rokade/Akash-Rokade/README.md

 ### Glad to see you here! 🤩 ![](https://visitor-badge.glitch.me/badge?page_id=DevAkash99.DevAkash99)

-I'm a final year student pursuing Bachelors's in Computer Engineering💻 <br>🎓 from JSPM's Icoer, Pune. <br>🏛.
+I'm Engineer. <br>🏛.
 To work in an environment that will help me in contributing toward the goal of organization and continuously upgrade my knowledge.
 .

 ### More about me...